PerCoR: Evaluating Commonsense Reasoning in Persian via Multiple-Choice Sentence Completion: Introduction

 Commonsense reasoning is a critical capability in natural language understanding, enabling models to draw inferences, disambiguate meaning, and interpret implicit knowledge.
 While large language models (LLMs) have shown remarkable progress across various tasks, their performance on commonsense reasoning—particularly in structured formats like multiple-choice sentence completion—remains limited \citep{sap-etal-2020-commonsense}.
 To benchmark and improve this ability, several datasets such as SWAG \citep{zellers-etal-2018-swag}, HellaSwag \citep{zellers-etal-2019-hellaswag}, and CommonsenseQA \citep{talmor-etal-2019-commonsenseqa} have been proposed.
 However, these benchmarks are overwhelmingly English-centric, leaving a significant gap in resources for evaluating and improving commonsense reasoning in low-resource languages.

 Despite recent progress in Persian NLP through resources such as \textsc{ParsiNLU} \citep{khashabi-etal-2021-parsinlu}, PersianQA \citep{PersianQA}, and \textsc{Pquad} \citep{Darvishi_2023}, Persian remains a low-resource language for high-level reasoning tasks, particularly commonsense inference.
 This leaves a significant gap in evaluating and advancing structured reasoning capabilities in this language.
 To address this limitation, we introduce \textbf{\textsc{PerCoR}}—the first large-scale Persian commonsense reasoning dataset in multiple-choice sentence–completion format.
-Constructed from over 40 diverse Persian websites, PerCoR captures a broad range of domains and linguistic styles.
+Constructed from over 40 diverse Persian websites, \textsc{PerCoR} captures a broad range of domains and linguistic styles.
 We formulate each instance as a sentence prefix followed by four completion candidates: one correct and three distractors.
 Instead of relying on simple rule-based methods for sentence segmentation, we generate sentence–completion pairs by splitting at conjunctions, promoting natural flow and semantic coherence.
+This connective-driven formulation is related to prior work that uses discourse markers for inference and sentence completion~\citep{bhargava-ng-2022-discosense}, but \textsc{PerCoR} applies this strategy at scale to Persian and across diverse, non-narrative domains.
 Unlike oversimplified strategies such as the one employed in SWAG~\citep{zellers-etal-2018-swag}, which relies on temporally grounded data like video captions, our conjunction-based approach is applicable to a wide range of textual sources.
 This enables broader domain coverage and greater variability in sample length, enhancing both the diversity and richness of the dataset.

-We further propose a novel distractor selection strategy, DRESS-AF, which is a combination of Adversarial filtering (AF) \citep{zellers-etal-2019-hellaswag} and Embedding-based ranking \citep{liang-etal-2018-distractor,chiang-etal-2022-cdgp} methods.
+We further propose a novel distractor selection strategy, DRESS-AF, which is a combination of Adversarial Filtering (AF) \citep{zellers-etal-2019-hellaswag} and Embedding-based ranking \citep{liang-etal-2018-distractor,chiang-etal-2022-cdgp} methods.
 DRESS-AF avoids LLM-based generations—thus sidestepping associated biases—and instead ranks completions using embedding-based similarity metrics.
 These scores are adversarially tuned to maximise model confusion using Bayesian optimisation over a development set, yielding difficult yet human-solvable distractors.